Redbrainltd/shopify-api-js/docs/reference/clients/Storefront.md

 ### Example

-Below is a (simplified) example of how you may create a token and construct a client.
+Below is an example of how you may construct this client, using the same `Session` object as the [Admin API client](./Graphql.md).
-See the [REST](https://shopify.dev/docs/api/admin-rest/latest/resources/storefrontaccesstoken) or [GraphQL](https://shopify.dev/docs/api/admin-graphql/latest/mutations/storefrontAccessTokenCreate) Admin API references for more information.

-Once you've created your access token, you can query the Storefront API based on the `unauthenticated_*` scopes your app requests.
+To query this API, your app will need to set the appropriate `unauthenticated_*` scopes when going through OAuth.
 See the [API reference documentation](https://shopify.dev/docs/api/storefront) for detailed instructions on each component.

 ```ts